10 Fun and Engaging Nursery Activities

 4. Dance

-We are big fans of movement here at My Ohana and use dance as a way to explore individuality and creativity and ignite a love for movement and exercise.
-Through dance, we see many children’s confidence growing and can appreciate each child’s approach to self-expression.
+We are big fans of movement here at My Ohana and use dance as a way to explore individuality, creativity, and ignite a love for exercise.
+Through dance, we see children’s confidence grow and appreciate each child’s unique way of self-expression.
+Plus, it’s a great way to burn some energy!

 5. Visits to Outside Venues and Destinations